ChrisKotsis/zorro-docs-mirror/zorro-docs-output/docs/174_System_strings.md

 ## LogFolder

-The folder for the log files and reports; if not set, they are stored in the **Log** folder.
+The folder for the log files and reports; if not set, they are stored in the **Log** subfolder.

 ## WebFolder

 The folder for the HTML page that displays the trade status.
-If not set up otherwise, the HTML documents are generated in the **Log** folder.
+If not set up otherwise, the HTML documents are generated in the **Log** subfolder.
 Can be set up in the [Zorro.ini](007_Training.md) file.

 ### Type: